programminghistorian/ph-submissions/en/drafts/originals/transcribe-handwritten-text-with-python-and-azure.md

 print(image_text)
 ```
 4\.
 Run the cell to call the function.
 You should see lines of recognized text printed similar to the section above.
-Now that we have a working function, we can use it for more purposes.
+Now that we have a working function, we can use it for multiple purposes.

-#### 6.v Transcribe handwriting in all of the images in a folder and save the text in a file.
-(Optional)
+#### 6.v Transcribing all the images in a folder and saving the text in a file.

-This section will allow you to transcribe handwriting in all of the images in a folder.
-You must have a folder with images saved on the computer you are running Python from.
+This section will allow you to transcribe handwriting in all the images of a folder.
+You must have a folder containing images saved on the same computer you are running Python from.
 For Google Colab, we are using a virtual computer.
 For this example, you can [download these images and save them](https://github.com/programminghistorian/ph-submissions/tree/gh-pages/assets/transcribe-handwritten-text-with-python-and-azure).

 1\.
 Download the example images and move them to your directory.
-In Google Colab, open the Files pane by clicking the Files icon on the left of the window.
-Click the Upload to session storage button to upload the file.
-See Figure 9 above.
+In Google Colab, open the **Files** pane by clicking the **Files** icon on the left of the window.
+Click the _Upload to session storage_ button to upload the file.
+(See Figure 9 above.)

 2\.
-Create another new cell in your notebook, paste in the code below.
-You may have to edit the code to work with the folder or file names you are using.
+Create another new cell in your notebook and paste in the code below.
+You may have to edit the code to work with the folder or filenames you are using.
 The code will:

 + Set the path to the folder this image is in.
 (Line 4) The `/content/` folder is the default folder in Google Colab.
-If you are using a different folder change line 4.
+If you are using a different folder, change line 4.
 + Open a text file to write to it.
 (Line 10)
 + Loop through the files in the folder.
 (Lines 16-30)
 + Check that the file has an image extension.
 (Line 19)
-+ Call the read_handwriting_in_stored_image function.
++ Call the `read_handwriting_in_stored_image` function.
 (Line 26)
 + Write the text returned from the function to the text file.
 (Line 28)
-+ Wait 10 seconds before processing the next file to avoid an error caused by sending too many requests at once.
++ Wait 10 seconds before processing the next file, to avoid causing an error by sending too many requests at once.
 (Line 30)
 + Close the text file.
 (Line 32)

 ```